Gitkrunixdev/Shamir-Cracker-Lab/CONTRIBUTING.md

    By contributing to this project, you agree to the Developer Certificate of Origin (DCO).
    The full text is available [here](https://developercertificate.org/).

-   You must include a `Signed-off-by` line in each commit message, certifying compliance with the DCO.

-   Add Shamir recovery module

    Signed-off-by: Shamir-Cracker-Lab [shamircrackerlab@gmail.com]